RevealBi/Documentation/docs/user/visualization-types/treemap-charts.md

 - **Show Title** - choose whether to show the visualization's title
 - **Show Values** - choose whether to show **labels**, displaying information about categories and values for rectangles at different levels
 - **Start Color** - choose a start color from a 10-color palette.
-Analytics will use your choice to adjust a color scheme.
+Reveal will use your choice to adjust a color scheme.
 - **Links** - connect the visualization to a dashboard or URL.
 For more information, please refer to the [Linking Dashboards](../dashboard-linking) topic.